Preamble

 Contacts between protein residues and automatically or manually kept hetero-compounds are shown in the phase 1 flat figure.

-In this goal, the symbols * : " ^ @ < > / are used according the assignment of the user in the Keeping unsupported hetero-compounds tabular form.
+In this goal, the symbols * : " ^ @ < > / are used according the user's assignment in the Keeping unsupported hetero-compounds tabular form.

-By default, this mark is shown in red if the distance of the protein:hetero-compounds contacts is less than 3.2 Å and in black if greater.
+By default, these symbols are shown in red if the distance of the protein:hetero-compounds contacts is less than 3.2 Å and in black if it is greater.

 • DSSP

-• Cystein residues involved in disulphide bridges are identified.
+- Cystein residues involved in disulfide bridges are identified.

 • CNS

-• Main role: calculates protein-protein and protein-ligand contacts.
+- Main function: calculates protein:protein and protein:ligand contacts.

-• Contacts between protein residues and hetero-compounds are also calculated, if these latter have been automatically or manually kept.
+- It also calculates contacts between protein residues and hetero-compounds, if the latter have been automatically or manually kept.

-• Main chain atoms (N, Cα, C, O) can also be excluded from distance calculation, by enabling the Use side chains only option in the first box of the form ( Query PDB file ).
+- Main chain atoms (N, Cα, C, O) can also be excluded from distance calculation, by enabling the Use side chains only option in the first box of the form ( Query PDB or CIF file ).

-• Upper limit for calculation of molecular contacts is 3.7 Å by default and can be changed with the Contacts up to option.
-The shortest intermolecular distance is taken for each residue.
+- The upper limit for the calculation of molecular contacts is 3.7 Å by default and can be changed with the Contacts up to option.
+The shortest intermolecular distance is used for each residue.

 • ESPript

-• Main role: generates the first ENDscript flat figure.
+- Main function: generates the first ENDscript flat figure.

-• The protein sequence of each chainID contained in PDB query is displayed.
+- The protein sequence of each chainID contained in the query structure is displayed.

-α-, 310- and π-helices are shown above sequence as medium, small and large squiggles with α, β and π labels, respectively,
+α-, 310- and π-helices are shown above the sequence as medium, small and large squiggles with α , β and π labels, respectively,

-Strict α- and β-turns are marked by TTT and TT letters, respectively.
+Strict α- and β-turns are indicated by the letters TTT and TT , respectively.

-• Residues in an alternate conformation are highlighted by a grey star above sequences.
+- Residues in an alternate conformation are highlighted by a grey star above the sequence.

-• Relative accessibility, calculated by DSSP in the previous step, is shown by a blue-colored bar below sequence.
-White is buried (A < 0.1), cyan is intermediate (0.1 ≤ A ≤ 0.4), blue is accessible (0.4 < A ≤ 1) and blue with red borders is highly exposed (A > 1).
+- The relative accessibility, calculated by DSSP in the previous step, is shown by a blue-colored bar below the sequence.
+White is buried (A < 0.1), cyan is intermediate (0.1 ≤ A ≤ 0.4), blue is accessible (0.4 < A ≤ 1), and blue with red edges is highly exposed (A > 1).
 A red box means that relative accessibility is not calculated for the residue, because it is truncated.
-Remark: only molecules located in the crystallographic asymmetric unit are taken into account by DSSP in its calculation of accessibility.
+Note: only molecules located in the crystallographic asymmetric unit are taken into account by DSSP in its accessibility calculation.
 Thus, you can find 'highly accessible' residues involved in contacts with crystallographic neighbors according to the ESPript figure.
-These residues are in fact buried in the crystal lattice.
+These residues are actually buried in the crystal lattice.

-• Hydropathy is calculated from the sequence according to the algorithm of Kyte & Doolittle (16) with a windows of 3.
-It is shown by a second bar below accessibility: pink is hydrophobic (H>1.5), grey is intermediate (-1.5 ≤ H ≤ 1.5) and cyan is hydrophilic (H < 1.5).
+- Hydropathy is calculated from the sequence according to the Kyte & Doolittle algorithm (16) with a window of 3.
+It is shown by a second bar below the accessibility: pink is hydrophobic (H>1.5), grey is intermediate (-1.5 ≤ H ≤ 1.5), and cyan is hydrophilic (H < -1.5).

-• Protein-protein and protein-ligand contacts, calculated by CNS in the previous step, are displayed along with disulphide bridges below the bar of hydropathy.
+- Protein:protein and protein:ligand contacts, calculated by CNS in the previous step, are displayed along with disulfide bridges below the bar of hydropathy.
 The shortest intermolecular distance is taken for each residue.
-Corresponding contact symbols (see above paragraph) are written in red if the distance is less than 3.2 Å and in black if the distance is in the range 3.2-5.0 Å.
+Corresponding contact symbols (see paragraph above) are written in red if the distance is less than 3.2 Å and in black if the distance is in the range 3.2-5.0 Å.

-A to Z, a to z and 0 to 9 means that the concerned amino acid residue has a non-crystallographic contact with an amino acid residue of the Chain A to Z, a to z and 0 to 9 (e.g. this amino acid residue is involved in a non-crystallographic interface).
+A to Z, a to z and 0 to 9 means that the amino acid residue in question has a contact with an amino acid residue in the chain of the letter/number displayed (e.g. this amino acid residue is involved in a non-crystallographic interface).

-A to Z, a to z, 0 to 9 in italic means that the concerned amino acid residue has a crystallographic contact with an amino acid residues of the Chain A to Z, a to z or 0 to 9 (e.g. this amino acid residue is involved in a crystallographic interface).
+A to Z, a to z, 0 to 9 in italic means that the amino acid residue in question has a crystallographic contact with an amino acid residue in the chain of the letter/number displayed (e.g. this amino acid residue is involved in a crystallographic interface).

-# identifies a contact between two amino acid residues having the same names and numbers (e.g. along a 2-fold symmetry axis).
+# identifies a contact between two amino acid residues with the same name and number (e.g. along a 2-fold symmetry axis).

-* : " + ^ @ < > / means that the concerned amino acid residue has a contact with a ligand (i.e. an automatically kept or a chosen hetero-compound - see above paragraph).
+* : " + ^ @ < > / means that the amino acid residue in question has a contact with a ligand (i.e. an automatically kept or a chosen hetero-compound - see paragraph above).

-* : " + ^ @ < > / in italic means that the concerned amino acid residue has a crystallographic contact with a ligand (i.e. an automatically kept or a chosen hetero-compound - see above paragraph).
+* : " + ^ @ < > / in italics means that the amino acid residue in question has a crystallographic contact with a ligand (i.e. an automatically kept or a chosen hetero-compound - see paragraph above).

 An orange background identifies an amino acid involved in both a crystallographic and a non-crystallographic contact.